STAND. COM. REP. NO. 1290

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Agriculture and Environment that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 258, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
-No. 258, S.D.
+As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 872, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 872, H.D.
+1, S.D.
 1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Health and Human Services,